 “My favorite part about being a child life specialist is seeing how resilient children are and watching them overcome all the challenges they face at the hospital,” said Rachel.
 “Adding another dimension of care with Gertie will lead to patient and family interactions that are even more impactful.”

-Checkers, who is turning three years old next month, works alongside Lisa Dykeman, Facility dog handler and rehabilitation technician.
-Checkers works in both our inpatient and outpatient rehabilitation centers and helps patients with anything the physical, occupational or speech therapists think would benefit the patient.
-For example, if a child needs to practice crawling on the ground, Checkers can be right by their side crawling next to them.
-Checkers knows more than 25 different commands.
-Other things Checkers helps with is walking, throwing the ball, giving dog commands, picking up a ball to help a child practice bending over or leaning down and so much more.
+Checkers, who turns 3 soon, works with Lisa Dykeman, facility dog handler and rehabilitation technician.
+Checkers works in both our inpatient and outpatient rehabilitation centers, helping patients with anything the physical, occupational or speech therapists think will benefit the patient.
+For example, if a child needs to practice crawling on the ground, Checkers is right by their side crawling next to them.
+Checkers helps with walking, giving commands, throwing & picking up a ball to help a child practice bending over or leaning down and so much more.
+Checkers knows over 25 different commands.

-“Checkers is such a great motivator for the children,” said Lisa.
+“Checkers is such a great motivator,” said Lisa.
 “A lot of times these kids don’t feel well and it can be difficult for them to put in the work necessary for them to get better, but when Checkers is with them, they work hard and always have a big smile on their face.”

 The new facility dogs differ from the volunteer dogs in that they are available 40 hours per week and have a more flexible schedule.
 They can see patients early in the mornings, late at nights or during the weekends.
 Also, because they are full-time employees, they can spend more quality time with the patients and build long-term relationships.
 Our volunteer dogs are limited in their time, and in order for them to see as many patients as possible, they spend approximately 10 minutes with each child.
 However, our research has shown even this small amount of time has a long-lasting positive effect.